Judge Philosophies

 Charles Garcia-Spiegel - CCSF

-I am mostly a speech/individual events guy.
-I am one step up from a lay judge, but only one step up.
+I am mostly a speech/individual events guy, but dabble in judging IPDA pretty consistently.
+Think of me as a couple steps up from a lay judge, but not fully immersed in all the technical details that you might expect from someone with Parli or LD experience.
 Please have patience with me (and with each other! and with yourselves!).
-Take the event seriously, but dont take yourself seriously.
+Take the event seriously, but dont take yourself too seriously.

 Overall: I prioritize thorough explanation over cramming in one more argument.
-I'm nicer than I look.
+I am friendlier than I look.
 I trust you to be the expert.
-I want you to tell me why I should vote for you, and then earn my vote by demonstrating you know a: what you're talking about and b: how to argue.
+I want you to tell me why I should vote for you, and then earn my vote by demonstrating you know a: a decent amount about the topic and b: how to argue.

 Christian Gutierrez - ULV